 Internal Reserve Transfers

-Within the reserve, attractions are spread across vast distances connected only by unmarked tracks.
-Laguna Colorada to Sol de Mañana is approximately 50 kilometers; Laguna Verde lies another 50 kilometers south.
-Travel requires robust 4x4 vehicles and drivers who know the route.
+Within the reserve, the attractions are spread across vast distances linked only by unmarked tracks.
+Laguna Colorada to Sol de Mañana is roughly 50 kilometers, and Laguna Verde lies another 50 kilometers south.
+Travel calls for a robust 4x4 and a driver who knows the route, as there are no signs and no fuel stations along the way.

 Journey Time